theBoyus/homeAutomation/doc/timelog.md

 Added a library to test with micropython and the pico.
 If it interacts well with the tsl2591 module we have I'll leave to testing in the morning or someday (TM).

-## 15:00
+## 15:00 - 17:00

 Working on the website to get the pico integrated.
+Managed to get the pico to communicate and we can now turn a LED ON/OFF as well as pull light sensor data.